masteredward/xavier-system/README.md

 - `root/` - This is the common shared `/root` directory for all `xv-containers`.
 This will allow every `xv-container` to share a common **Oh My ZSH** theme and plugins.
 Also share binaries and scripts installed under `/root/bin/`.
 This directory, however, is not intended for storing GIT repositories or other user's work.
 For that, use the `workspace/` directory.

 - `sources/` - This is where things happen: Each one of the `sources/` subdirectories contains Dockerfiles and other files that are used during the `xv-container` builds by the `xv` tool.
 Also, the `xv.yaml` configuration file is located there.
 It's the user's main configuration file for the `xv` tool.
 The name of the subdirectory is the actual name of the `xv-container`.
-For more information, read "[xv tool](#)" section.
+For more information, read "[The xv tool](#the-xv-tool)" section.

 - `system/` - The clone of **Xavier System's** GIT repository is here.
 There the user can create a custom `xv-setup.yaml` file to customize the **Xavier System** installation.
 Also, the `xv-setup.sh` script can be used to update **Xavier System** configuration.
-For more information, read "[xv-setup.sh tool](#)" section.
+For more information, read "[The xv-setup tool](#the-xv-setup-tool)" section.

 - `tools/` - This is a reserved directory for user-managed container tools sources.
 Container tools are single-run or service helper containers, like the `xv` or the `amazon/aws-cli` container tools.
 The support to build and manage container tools is planned for future releases of **Xavier System**.